postman-open-technologies/bingchain/README.md

 There are a few Javascript and CSS files scattered about from [jsfiddle.net](https://jsfiddle.net/) to make the `savetext`, `savehtml` and `savecode` tools work locally.

 **Note**: to enable the Javascript sandbox, you must pass the option `--experimental-vm-modules` to Node.js.
 The included `go.sh` script sets the Node.js recommended options.

+## Start-up

+The application will display the built-in tools as it initialises them.
+Tool names followed by [1] are disabled by default for security reasons (i.e. they may access files on your local filesystem or your environment variables).
+You can enable them by typing `enable [toolname]` at the prompt.
+Tool names followed by [2] are disabled becuase you do not have the requisite API key in your environment or your version of Node.js does not support the required features.

 ## Example dialogue